ipeperko/dbm/README.md

 --- | --- | ---
 key | | Database column name
 tag | | Optional tag for serialization.
-If not defined it will be serialized with same name as 'key'. primary | false | Defines if database column is primary key. taggable | true | Defines if item will be serialized. required | false | Defines if value 'defined' should always be true.
-Otherwise exception is thrown. direction | bidirectional | Item configuration for database write/read (bidirectional, read_only, write_only) not_null | false | Field not null condition (only relevant for table creation - has nothing to do with container state null). auto_increment | false | Field auto increment feature (only relevant for table creation). create | true | Determines if table will be created (only relevant for table creation). local | | Value container with local storage of any supported type. binding | | Value container with binding.
+If not defined it will be serialized with same name as 'key'. primary | false | Field primary key constraint. taggable | true | Determines if Field will be serialized. required | false | Determines if value should be defined when writing to db or serializing.
+Otherwise exception is thrown. direction | bidirectional | Field configuration for database write/read (bidirectional, read_only, write_only) not_null | false | Field not null constraint (only relevant for table creation - has nothing to do with container state null). defaultc | std::nullopt | Field default constraint (only relevant for table creation).
+Possible values are std::nullopt (no default constraint), nullptr (default NULL), any valid expression auto_increment | false | Field auto increment feature (only relevant for table creation). create | true | Determines if field will be created (only relevant for table creation). local | | Value container with local storage of any supported type. binding | | Value container with binding.